Simple Minds: Return to prominence (2005–2009)

 With the Kerr, Burchill, Duffy and Gaynor line-up, Simple Minds released Black & White 050505 (their fourteenth studio album), on 12 September 2005.
 The album's first single, "Home", received airplay on alternative rock radio stations in the US.
 It reached No. 37 in the UK and was not released in North America.
 The band spent 2006 touring throughout Europe, the Far East, Australia and New Zealand on the Black And White tour (with Mark Taylor on keyboards).
 2007 marked the band's 30th anniversary and saw the band embark on a brief tour of Australia and New Zealand as guests of INXS.
 On 27 June 2008, Simple Minds played the 90th birthday tribute to Nelson Mandela in London's Hyde Park.
 The band then undertook a short tour of the UK to celebrate their 30th anniversary.
 During these concerts, the band performed the entire New Gold Dream (81–82–83–84) album and songs from their other albums in a two-part concert performance.
 Jim Kerr and Charlie Burchill also played a number of concerts with Night of the Proms across Europe in spring, followed by further shows in late 2008.

 In June 2008, Kerr and Burchill briefly reunited with the full original band line-up for the first time in twenty-seven years, when meetings with Derek Forbes, Mick MacNeil and Brian McGee led to a studio rehearsal date.
-Reverting to the Kerr/Burchill/Duffy/Gaynor lineup, Simple Minds released a new studio album entitled Graffiti Soul on 25 May 2009.
+Reverting to the Kerr/Burchill/Duffy/Gaynor line-up, Simple Minds released a new studio album entitled Graffiti Soul on 25 May 2009.
 On the November/December Graffiti Soul UK tour they were supported by Orchestral Manoeuvres in the Dark as special guests.
 In May 2009, Graffiti Souls first single, "Rockets", was released as a digital download single only.
 On 31 May 2009, the album entered the UK Album chart at No. 10, becoming Simple Minds' first album in 14 years to enter the UK Top 10.
 Interspersed with Simple Minds activity, Jim Kerr recorded and released his first solo album Lostboy!
 AKA Jim Kerr on 17 May 2010 under the name "Lostboy!
 AKA".
 Explaining the project name and ethos, he commented "I didn't want to start a new band.
 I like my band...and I didn't want a point blank Jim Kerr solo album either."
 A Lostboy!
 AKA 10-date European tour followed from 18 to 31 May 2010.